lyoutakoduka/spartaproject/CONTRIBUTING.md

 #### 2-2-1: Main

-Select python friendly IDE.
+Prepare the Python friendly IDE.

 _Our primary IDE is VSCode on Windows._

 #### 2-2-2: Extension

-Install extension "Remote Development" if you select VSCode.
+Prepare the extension "Remote Development" if you select VSCode.

 #### 2-3: VCS

-Install Git.
+Prepare Git.

 #### 2-4: Container

-Install Docker and Devcontainer.
+Prepare Docker and Devcontainer.

 _We use "Docker Engine" and "Dev Container CLI"._